zbalkan/PANSearcher/README.md

 - [ ] Add WZip file, PST and MSG file reading capability
 - [ ] Add advanced logging options such as json, syslog, event log formats pushing to a syslog server
 - [ ] Add email alerts
-- [ ] Use Spectre.Console for better UI
+- [ ] Use Spectre.Console for better UI experience